Gruximillian/sequential-keybinding/README.md

     const keystrokeDelay = options && options.keystrokeDelay || 1000;
 ```

 This is where we made our parameters optional.
 If the values are provided through the `options` object, they will be used, if not, we will use the default values.
 You can test that by changing the values in the `options` object.
 You may completely omit the `options` object in the call to `keyMapper` function and it will still work with the default values.
-We could also pass the callback function through the options object, but since without that function we would not have any sensible functionality, it seems better to pass it as a separate and a required parameter.
+We can also pass the callback function through the options object, but since without that function we would not have any sensible functionality, it seems better to pass it as a separate and a required parameter.

 ### Add the state management